-All LEAshave a mechanism through which communities can report alleged gang activity and receive information regarding how investigation procedures will be conducted by appropriate staff members.
-Baltimore City Schools includes a gangelated incident reporting form within its code of conduct.
-In Howard County, students, staff, and parents are encouraged to report any gag-related activity to an administrator, who is then required to complete a gangrelated incident reporting form.
-There are posters in every school prohibiting gang activity and encouraging the reporting of any gangelated activity.
-All LEAs utilize the MSDE Bullying, Harassment, or Intimidation Reporting Form, which includes "gangelated" and "gang recruitment" as categories of bullying, harassment, or intimidation.
+All LEAs have a mechanism through which communities can report alleged gang activity and receive information regarding how investigation procedures will be conducted by appropriate staff members.
+St. Mary's County has three options available for community members to report gang-related activity, one of which is the LEA confidential tip line to report information.
+Information regarding the tip line is posted on the LEAs website.
+In Washington County, each secondary school has an administrator tasked to serve as the School Safety Security Coordinator.
+The coordinator and school resource officer will initiate an investigation upon receiving a written or verbal concern.
+All LEAs utilize MSDE Bullying, Harassment, or Intimidation Reporting Form, which includes "gang-related" and "gang recruitment" as categories of bullying, harassment, or intimidation.
 The form may also be used to report gang-related concerns.

-The MSDE and the Maryland Center for School Safety (MCSS) meets regularly with Directors of Student Services, School Safety Supervisors and behavioral health coordinators to provide technical assistance on gang policies, awareness, prevention, and a host of other school feety related topics.
-The MSDE and the MCSS have invited guest speakers and local and national experts to lend their expertise and provide additional assistance to LEAs.
+MSDE and the Maryland Center for School Safety (MCSS) meet regularly with Directors of Student Services, School Safety Supervisors, and Behavioral Health Coordinators to provide technical assistance on gang policies, awareness, prevention, and a host of other school safety related topics.
+MSDE and the MCSS have invited guest speakers and local and national experts to lend their expertise and provide additional assistance to LEAs.